AntelopeIO/leap/tests/performance_tests/README.md

 * `actions_data`                The json actions data file or json actions data description string to use
 * `actions_auths`               The json actions auth file or json actions auths description string to use, containting authAcctName to activePrivateKey pairs.
 * `peer_endpoint`               set the peer endpoint to send transactions to, default="127.0.0.1"
-* `port`                        set the peer endpoint port to send transactions to, default=9876
+* `ports`                       Comma separated list of peer endpoint ports to send transactions to, default=9876
 </details>

 #### Transaction Generator